eggsyntax/datawalk/README.md

 You can also move [b]ackward or [f]orward in time, or move [u]p a level, or jump back to the original [r]oot.

-Finally, you can use [!] (not yet implemented) to call an arbitrary single-arg function on the current data (jumping to the result), and you can print [h]elp to get a reminder of these actions.
+Finally, you can always print [h]elp to get a reminder of these actions.

 datawalk tries to do one thing well: eliminate tedium and typing when navigating data structures.
 The learning curve should be trivial; please let me know if it's